StuYarrow/WindyTracker/README.md

 # WindyTracker
-Embed InReach tracks overlaid on weather maps from Windy.com on your website
+Embed InReach tracks overlaid on weather maps from Windy.com on your website.

+Note that this functionality is no longer supported by Windy.